deisseroth-lab/multifiber/README.md

 ## Troubleshooting
 1. The `tests/` directory contains tests for checking each hardware component separately.
 1. If the GUI crashes during initialization, there may be a problen with the configurations that FIPGUI persists between sessions.
+Try running
-Try running `rmpref('FIPGUI')` at the Matlab command line and try again.
+`rmpref('FIPGUI')` at the Matlab command line and try again.
+1. If the camera acquisition cannot keep up, as a last resort, try increasing `handles.computer_dependent_delay`.